 Source: JM Finn.
-For information about illustrations and historic returns, please refer to page 14.
+For information about illustrations and historic returns, please refer to page 13.

-JM Finn have partnered with Yealand Fund Services, who are the Authorised Corporate Director of a newly created fund, the YFS JM Finn Portfolios, governed under the UK UCITS rules.
+JM Finn have partnered with Yealand Fund Services, who will be the Authorised Corporate Director of a newly created fund, the YFS JM Finn Portfolios, governed under the UK UCITS rules.